equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 against Cloude IDE solutions.

 > For Vim users I recommend to check out [Janus Vim](https://github.com/carlhuda/janus) it's a Vim Framework that has lot of well
-> tested plugins that makes Vim feel like modern IDE while still keeping
+> done plugins that makes Vim feel like modern IDE while still keeping
 > command line editor nature.

-It may be bit inconvinient that you will have to ssh to the VM several times (e.g. one connection for Vim, one for running tests, one for running server / logs, ...) so I recommend you to check out [Tmux](https://github.com/tmux/tmux/wiki) This way you can emulate multiple windows in one SSH connection.
+It may be bit inconvinient that you will have to SSH to the VM several times (e.g. one connection for Vim, one for running tests, one for running server / logs, ...) so I recommend you to check out [Tmux](https://github.com/tmux/tmux/wiki) This way you can emulate multiple windows in one SSH connection.

-Personally I use several ssh sessions.
+Personally I use several SSH sessions.

-One annoying bit about this is that if your ssh connection is dropped (your ISP generates new IP, your VPN connection drops and new IP is generated) you may need to start over SSHing all over again.
+One annoying bit about this is that if your SSH connection is dropped (your ISP generates new IP, your VPN connection drops and new IP is generated) you may need to start over SSHing all over again.
 It takes some practice before you get this right.